nordeck/matrix-neoboard/.changeset/free-dodos-arrive.md

 '@nordeck/matrix-neoboard-react-sdk': minor
 ---

-PDF export fixes for the infinite canvas mode.
-Each frame is a page, and is the case of no frames - it's a single page limited to the visible objects.
+Update PDF export in the infinite canvas mode.
+Each frame now exports as a page.
+If no frames exist, all elements are exported and the surrounding whitespace is cropped.